(A) Purpose

 candidates shall forward its recommendation for appointment to the respective

 department chair.
-The department chair will forward his/her recommendation to
+The department chair will forward a recommendation to the

-shall be forwarded to the president.
-If the president concurs, the
+forwarded to the provost.
+If the provost concurs, the recommendations will be

-recommendations will be forwarded to the board of trustees for final approval
+forwarded to the president for transmittal to the board of trustees for final

 (2) Tenure and/or promotion

-(a) A full, impartial and confidential review of his/her
+(a) A full, impartial and confidential review of the

-(c) Appeal to the president a recommendation of the dean to
+(c) Appeal to the provost a recommendation of the dean to deny

 (d) Notification for eligibility to stand for tenure and/or